michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-03-five-techniques.md

 ### What Happens
 The AI will start asking questions like:

 - "Will all roles be eligible for flexible arrangements, or will there be specific criteria?"
 - "Have you considered how this will affect team collaboration and meeting schedules?"
 - "What equipment or technology support will the company provide for remote workers?"
 - "How will you handle performance measurement for remote versus office staff?"
 - "Are there legal or insurance implications you need to address?"

 The student must think through each question before responding.
-By the end, they've been guided to consider fairness, logistics, legal compliance, technology needs, and cultural impact—all before drafting a single policy sentence.
+By the end, they've been guided to consider fairness, logistics, legal compliance, technology needs, and cultural impact,all before drafting a single policy sentence.

 ### Variations for Different Topics
 - "I need to design an onboarding program for graduate hires.
 Ask me questions to ensure I've thought through all the key elements."